Promises and Policies

 A promise to work towards an equal, diverse and inclusive BTO

-Our activities and events are open to anyone interested in our work, but we recognise there is room to grow with regard to Equality, Diversity and Inclusion (EDI).
+Our activities and events are open to anyone interested in our work, but we recognise there is room to grow with regard to Equity, Diversity and Inclusion (EDI).
 We promise to strive continually to make BTO a more welcoming place for everyone.

 - We will offer support to everyone involved with BTO, regardless of any protected characteristic, socioeconomic status or access to technology.